-D. Field Materials:
+- D. Field Materials:

-- Sensors and Controls: Permanently mark terminal blocks for identification.
+- 1. Sensors and Controls: Permanently mark terminal blocks and sensors for identification.
 Protect all circuits to avoid interruption of service due to short-circuiting or other conditions.
 Line-protect all wiring that comes from external sources to the site from lightning and static electricity.
 Label or code each field wire at each end.
 Permanently label or code each point of all field terminal strips to show the instrument or item served.
-Color-coded cable with cable diagrams may be used to accomplish cable identification. - a.
-Temperature sensors: Temperature sensors shall be readily accessible and adaptable to each type of application in such a manner as to permit for quick, easy replacement and servicing without special tools or skills.
+Color-coded cable with cable diagrams may be used to accomplish cable identification.

+- a.
+Temperature sensors:

+i.
+Temperature sensors shall be readily accessible and adaptable to each type of application in such a manner as to permit for quick, easy replacement and servicing without special tools or skills.

+ii.
 Mount duct sensors in locations to sense the correct temperature of the air only, within the vibration and velocity limits of the sensing element.
-Mount extended surface element, when used, securely within the duct and position to measure the best average temperature.
-Thermally isolate elements from brackets and supports to respond to air temperature only.
-Securely seal duct penetrations.
-Install pipe sensors in top of pipe for horizontal runs and at a positive slope on vertical runs to prevent condensation from flowing to sensor head. - Temperature sensing elements installed in liquid systems shall be installed in thermowells. - c.
-Relative humidity sensors shall have air guards when installed in air flows of more than 15 meters per minute across the sensor element.